- One-way virtual interviews allow candidates to complete a recorded interview without a panel being present.

 This has been found to save companies as much as 80% of the time they would’ve spent on hiring, as managers can review as many as 30 one-way virtual interviews.

-How do you start a one-way virtual interview process?
+How to start a one-way virtual interview process?